 Don't have a photo ID?
 You can still cast your votes if you sign a form swearing that you have a "reasonable impediment" from obtaining a proper photo ID.
 Voters must also have one of the following:

 - A certified birth certificate

 - A document confirming birth admissible in a court of law which establishes your identity (which may include a foreign birth document)

 - A copy of or an original current utility bill, bank statement, government check, paycheck or other documents that shows the voter's name and address.
 (Any government document that contains a voter's photo must be an original.)

 SEE ALSO: How you can earn $17 an hour by working the polls this election season

 Know where to go

-Registered and eligible voters may vote at ANY polling location located in the county of residence for most of the state Texas.
-Whether you are at home, work or out running errands, you will be able to find a polling place near you.
+Registered and eligible voters may vote at ANY polling location located in the county of residence for most of the state of Texas.
+Whether you are at home, work, or out running errands, you will be able to find a polling place near you.